benji6/imlazy/README.md

 ## Project Scope

 The scope of this project is limited to manipulating iterables using the iteration protocols.
-It does not expose standard FP functions like curry, compose, identity, flip, tap etc. It also does not prescribe a notion of equality, so functions like [includes](https://tc39.github.io/Array.prototype.includes/), [has](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/has), or [contains](http://ramdajs.com/docs/#contains) cannot exist
+It does not expose standard FP functions like curry, compose, identity, flip, tap etc

 ## Influences